 Richard Lynch serves on the Kenyan Schools of Hope.
 He and his wife Marilyn also serve as Co-leaders for Trinity Ablaze in Kenya that is dedicated to mission work in Kenya to restore physical and spiritual vision through eye care.
 He graduated from the University of Wyoming with a degree in Petroleum Engineering and is a global Executive for Hess Corporation.
 Richard also serves on the Board of Trustees for The Council on Recovery, Board of Directors for The IADC Well Control Institute and the University of Wyoming Department of Chemical and Petroleum Engineering Industry Advisory Board.
 Richard and Marilyn have two adult married children, Lauren (New York City) and Ben (Houston).
 They enjoy travel, spicy foods and fitness.

-Luis Sanabria is a civil engineer, husband and father of two.
-He has always tried to follow God's direction, no matter how scary it can seem to him, and He has always led Luis the way.
+Luis Sanabria serves as the Secretary of Kenyan Schools of Hope.
+He is a civil engineer, husband and father of two.
+He has always tried to follow God's direction, no matter how scary it can seem to him, and God has always led Luis the way.
 Luis has been seeking to serve and the Lord answered by sending him a phone call and email with this wonderful opportunity.
 Luis followed His direction and joined the Kenyan Schools of Hope Board.
-Luis has a daughter, and he see her in these girls.
+Luis has a daughter, and he sees her in these girls.
 He would like to give the Kenyan girls the best opportunity to be safe and taken care of.
 His wife and Luis are from Fort Worth, Texas and moved to the Houston area after graduating from the University of Texas at Austin.
 They have been calling Houston their home for 9 years.